Nancy had constantly criticized herself for her son’s painkiller addiction. Or more properly, she blamed her alcohol consumption.

 There Will Be Discomfort

-You might anticipate finding out that Judy got sober and instantly became the upright citizen that she hadn’t been when she was drinking.
+You might anticipate finding out that Nancy got sober and instantly became the upright citizen that she hadn’t been when she was drinking.
 But that wasn’t what occurred.
 What happened was… Nancy became realistic.

 She informed her son Jason that, no matter what, she would be there for him.
 That was the start of the breakthrough.
 As they sat in the dining room drinking cup after cup of coffee, the reality started to flow.
 Nancy started to weep.
 Jason reached out his hand.
 She asked him the question she ‘d been wanting to ask for a long time: “Will you go with me to therapy?”